bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 _Note: The main distinction between a `.bzl` and a `BUILD` file is `BUILD` files are used to create targets by calling macros and rules. `.bzl` files define the implementation._

+For example, Macros allow you to Most users of Bazel implement a higher level system of macros to encapsulate defaults of building librarys and simplify configuration management.

 To create a wrapper for `objc_library`, create the file `objc_library.bzl`.
 The following macro restricts the customization, and enforces defaults of the